 - Statistically men are approximately 4 times more likely to be hospitalised following a cycling crash

-This map shows the distribution of accidents involving bikes resulting in injuries or fatalities in Victoria between 2013 and 2017.
+The map below shows the distribution of accidents involving bikes resulting in injuries or fatalities in Victoria between 2013 and 2017.

 Bicycle users are encouraged to take the following precautions to stay safe on the roads:

-- Look out for motorists getting in and out of parked cars.
+- Look out for motorists getting in and out of parked cars; and

 - Don’t ride on the inside of large vehicles like buses or trucks.